NMA Blog Cup 2022: Round 2 Results

 So a score of 81.5 or more was enough to make it through, probably a bit lower than expected.

 The top scorer this round was OGZ Hall Of Fame with a very impressive 167.5 points.
-This has seen him/her move into 6th place in the mini-league’s overall standings, so clearly this is a team in form.
-Toney’s 40.5 haul certainly played a big role, but hauls from Allison, Trippier, Gross and Haaland also helped.
+This has seen OGZ move into 6th place in the mini-league, so clearly this is a team in form.
+Toney’s 40.5 haul certainly played a big role, but hauls from Liverpool’s Allison, Newcastle’s Trippier, Brighton’s Gross and Man City’s Haaland also helped.

-I also have to give a shout out to the second-placed team Team KenM; Ken is one of our top posters (perhaps our top poster, depends whether you go on quality or quantity I guess) and his team was very consistent with 7 players scoring in double-digits for an excellent 151.5 points.
+I also have to give a shout out to second-place Team KenM; Ken is one of our top posters (perhaps our top poster, depends whether you go on quality or quantity I guess) and his team was very consistent with seven players in double-digits for an excellent 151.5 points.

-The highest-placed team to suffer the axe this round was I Toooold You!!!, which is now ranked 47 but had been sniffing around the top 10 until he/she posted a score of 73 in GW-6.
+The highest-placed team to suffer the axe this round was I Toooold You!!!, which is now ranked 47th but had been sniffing around the top 10 until brought down by a 73 in GW-6.
 With Henderson, Perisic, Jesus and Salah combining for zero points, Trippier, De Bruyne and Haaland could only go so far to repair the damage.

-Two teams have had top 10 finishes in the two cup rounds so far, with OGZ Hall Of Fame finishing first this time on top of 6th in round 1, while Team buitre finished 7th this time, having placed 5th last time around.
+Two teams have had top 10 finishes in both cup rounds so far, with OGZ Hall Of Fame finishing first this time after a 6th in round 1, while Team buitre finished 7th this time after a 5th last time.

-At the other end of the table, NMA’s own staff member PPQ finished 125th out of 130 qualifiers in Round 1 and 88th of the 90 qualifiers this time.
+At the skin-of-his-teeth end of the tournement, NMA’s own staff member PPQ finished 125th out of 130 qualifiers in Round 1 and 88th of the 90 qualifiers this time.
 The great thing about cup competitions is that all these teams are equally likely to win, since all qualifiers start each round on equal terms.

-The schedule reverts to weekends for GW-7 and GW-8, so we have a bit of a breather before we reach Round 3 of the Cup which takes place in GW-8 (16th-18th September).
-Be warned that there is a Friday deadline for GW-8 though!
+The schedule reverts to weekends for GW-7 and GW-8, so we have a bit of a breather before we reach Round 3 of the Cup over 16-18 September.
+Be warned that there is a Friday deadline for GW-8!

 ~

 How did you do?
-Are you safely through, and if not, which players let you down?
-If you already crashed out of the competition in Round 1 (David, we’re looking at you), would you have done better this time around — perhaps you won the ‘I would have won if I hadn’t lost already’ award?
+Are you safely through?
+If not, then which players let you down?
+If you already crashed out of the competition in Round 1 (David, we’re looking at you), would you have done better this time around — Perhaps you can claim the ‘I would have passed if I hadn’t lost already’ ribbon.
 Please let us know in the comments!

 ~